Giftyaning/Mood-Tracker/README.md

 ### Weekly logic

-* The app uses **Monday as the start of the week**.
+* Weeks start on Monday

-* If you make multiple entries in one day, **only the latest one counts** for that day’s analytics.
+* If multiple entries exist for a day, the latest one is used

-* Weekly stats are calculated from these daily values.
+* Weekly stats are calculated from these daily values

 ---